ioBroker/ioBroker.js-controller/README.md

 * instanceFilter - instance of notifications

 All three are optional and can be a string or null/undefined if ommited.

+### Disk space warnings
+**Feature status:** New in 6.0.0

+The js-controller will generate a notification of in the scope `system` and the category `diskSpaceIssues` on warning level, if your free disk space falls under a specified threshold.
+By default, this threshold is 5 % of disk space.
+Via the state `system.host.<hostname>.diskWarning` you can override this level to any level between `0` and `100`.

 ### Logging
 #### Log levels